refresh-bio/KMC/README.md

 =
 The following libraries come with KMC in a binary (64-bit compiled for x86 platform) form.
 If your system needs other binary formats, you should put the following libraries in kmer_counter/libs:
-* asmlib - for fast memcpy operation (http://www.agner.org/optimize/asmlib-instructions.pdf)
 * libbzip2 - for support for bzip2-compressed input FASTQ/FASTA files (http://www.bzip.org/)
 * zlib - for support for gzip-compressed input FASTQ/FASTA files (http://www.zlib.net/)
 * vcl (C++ vector class library) - for detection of processor extensions (SSE, AVX, etc.)

-Note: asmlib is free only for non commercial purposes.
-If needed, you can contact the author of asmlib or compile KMC without asmlib.

 If needed, you can also redefine maximal length of k-mer, which is 256 in the current version.